Why Don't Horror Movies End?

 Throughout the story, the father, superbly acted by Arnold Schwarzenegger, struggles with how to handle his daughter’s problem.

 What happens in the end?
-When Maggie finds her father asleep, she climbs to the top of the barn and jumps off, killing herself.
+When Maggie finds her father asleep, she climbs to the top of the barn and jumps off.
 Then the movie credits roll.
-What’s tragic is the moviemakers were unaware that the entire movie centers on how the father will react to his daughter’s demise.
+What’s tragic is the moviemakers were unaware that the entire movie centers on how the father will react to his daughter’s demise and not the daughter.
 The ending destroys the movie because:

 The ending trivializes the entire movie to a flat cliché.
 The story didn’t end because the story wasn’t about Maggie.
 It was about her father.
 In the last 5 seconds of the movie, my rating for the show went from A+ to F-.